bemasc/svcb-dane/draft-ietf-dnsop-svcb-dane.md

 # IANA Considerations

-IANA is instructed to add the following entry to the "Underscored and Globally Scoped DNS Node Names" registry ({{?RFC8552, Section 4}}):
+IANA is requested to add the following entry to the "Underscored and Globally Scoped DNS Node Names" registry ({{?RFC8552, Section 4}}):

 | RR Type | _NODE NAME | Reference       |
 | ------- | ---------- | --------------- |